 At Gorringe Park Primary School our aim is for every child to develop the mathematical skills and concepts that enable them to use maths in the real world.
 Mathematics teaches us how to make sense of the world through developing the skills of being able to calculate, reason and problem solve.
 We are committed to working towards a mastery curriculum that enables all children to achieve in Maths regardless of their starting point.

-We use the Wandsworth and Merton Schemes of Work that have been carefully planned to ensure children have the opportunity to learn, practice and consolidate new skills using a Concrete, Pictorial and Abstract approach (CPA).
+We follow the White Rose Hub Scheme of Learning that has been carefully planned to ensure children have the opportunity to learn, practice and consolidate new skills using a Concrete, Pictorial and Abstract approach (CPA).
 All children use concrete materials such as counters, multilink cubes or dienes in lessons to help them explore and manipulate numbers.
 An example in Year 2 would be using dienes to explore the concept of partitioning numbers into tens and ones (Concrete).
 This would progress to the children drawing representations of these numbers (Pictorial) leading to more formal written methods (Abstract).
 This approach has been proven to enable children to have a deep, conceptual understanding of maths.

 The National Curriculum for Mathematics recognises the importance of talk within maths lessons.
 Children must be able to reason mathematically and in order to develop this skill, they need to talk about their thought processes, the links between concepts and demonstrate their understanding of how maths work.
 Talk opportunities are built into lessons and children are expected to explain and reason their ideas to demonstrate their understanding.
 Children who have a different home language to English are supported to develop their mathematical talk through modelling by teachers and peers.

 The National Curriculum for Primary Mathematics has three aims that form the basis of the content of our curriculum.